ballerina-platform/ballerina-distribution/examples/websocket-client-oauth2-client-cred-grant-type/websocket_client_oauth2_client_cred_grant_type.md

 # WebSocket client - OAuth2 client credentials grant type

-The `websocket:Client` secured with OAuth2 client credentials grant type allows you to connect to a secured WebSocket server.
-Provide the required configurations for this grant type in the `auth` configuration of the client to enrich the initial HTTP request with the `Authorization: Bearer <token>` header.
-Use this grant type when the client needs to access resources or services on behalf of itself rather than the user.
+The `websocket:Client` can be secured with OAuth2 client credentials grant type authorization by the initial HTTP request from the client with the `Authorization: Bearer <token>` header.
+The required configurations for this grant type can be specified in the `auth` field of the client configuration.

 ::: code websocket_client_oauth2_client_cred_grant_type.bal :::